-- 2.2.1 The Institution assesses the learning levels of the students, after admission and organises special Programmes for advanced learners and slow performers The Institution: - 1.
-Follows measurable criteria to identify slow performers - 2.
+2.2.1 The Institution assesses the learning levels of the students, after admission and organises special Programmes for advanced learners and slow performers The Institution:

+- 1. Follows measurable criteria to identify slow performers - 2.
 Follows measurable criteria to identify advanced learners - 3.
 Organizes special programmes for slow performers - 4.
 Follows protocol to measure student achievement

-File Description Document Institutional data in prescribed format View Document Criteria to identify slow performers and advanced learners and assessment methodology View Document Consolidated report of special programs for advanced learners and slow learners duly attested by the Head of the Institution View Document Any other information View Document Link for any relevant information View Document
+Kesponse.
+A. An of the above File Description Document Institutional data in prescribed format View Document Criteria to identify slow performers and advanced learners and assessment methodology View Document Consolidated report of special programs for advanced learners and slow learners duly attested by the Head of the Institution View Document Any other information View Document Link for any relevant information View Document